petitnau/algoml/contracts/amm/README.md

 ## Swapping assets

-If a user is in possess of some amount of `t0` but wants to trade it with some amount of `t1`, they can do so by using the swap operation.
-The same holds for the opposite direction, and its implementation is dual.
+If a user is in possess of some amount of `t0` but wants to trade them with some amount of `t1`, they can do so by using the swap operation.
+The same holds in the opposite direction, and its implementation is dual.

 Here, we will cover `swap0`: the operation that swaps units of `t0` on the caller account, for units of `t1` in the AMM.